Carew heart transplant came from ex-Raven

-Hall of Fame baseball player Rod Carew underwent a heart transplant in December, receiving the organ donation from a former Baltimore Ravens tight end, according to the team's website.
+Hall of Fame baseball player Rod Carew underwent heart and kidney transplants in December, receiving the organ donations from a former Baltimore Ravens tight end.

 Konrad Reuland died Dec.
 12 at age 29 after suffering a brain aneurysm.
-His heart went to Carew, who was at the top of the donor list after dealing with life-threatening complications from a heart attack he initially sustained a year earlier.
+His heart and kidney went to Carew, who was at the top of the donor list after dealing with life-threatening complications from a heart attack he suffered a year earlier.

 Three months later, Carew met Reuland's mother.
-According to the team's website, Mary Reuland greeted Carew with a big hug and said, "You're part of our family now."
+According to the Ravens' website, Mary Reuland greeted Carew with a big hug and said, "You're part of our family now."

 "Forever," Carew said, according to the site.
 "I will take care of this one because I've been given a second chance, and God knows how I feel and what I'm going to do for him."